ytdl-org/youtube-dl/README.md

 YouTube changed their playlist format in March 2014 and later on, so you'll need at least youtube-dl 2014.07.25 to download all YouTube videos.

 If you have installed youtube-dl with a package manager, pip, setup.py or a tarball, please use that to update.
 Note that Ubuntu packages do not seem to get updated anymore.
 Since we are not affiliated with Ubuntu, there is little we can do.
-Feel free to [report bugs](https://bugs.launchpad.net/ubuntu/+source/youtube-dl/+filebug) to the [Ubuntu packaging people](mailto:ubuntu-motu@lists.ubuntu.com?subject=outdated%20version%20of%20youtube-dl) - all they have to do is update the package to a somewhat recent version.
+Feel free to [report bugs](https://bugs.launchpad.net/ubuntu/+source/youtube-dl/+filebug) to the [Ubuntu packaging people](mailto:ubuntu-motu@lists.ubuntu.com?subject=outdated%20version%20of%20youtube-dl)—all they have to do is update the package to a somewhat recent version.
 See above for a way to update.

 ### I'm getting an error when trying to use output template: `error: using output template conflicts with using title, video ID or auto number`